-- 1. Halt the appointment of the NDIA's panel of assessors until different approaches have been piloted and comprehensively evaluated, and meaningful co-design with NDIS participants and those that assist them has occurred. - 2.
-Commission a comprehensive evaluation of the second pilot, examining both process and outcomes.
+- Halt the rollout of mandatory assessments until different approaches have been piloted and comprehensively evaluated, and meaningful co-design with NDIS participants and those that assist them has occurred. - Commission a comprehensive evaluation of the second pilot, examining both process and outcomes.
 The evaluation needs to be conducted independently of the NDIA with results made public.

-We have significant concerns about the design of functional assessments
+We have significant concerns about the design of mandatory assessments